-The Great Lakes Fishery Commission executes its program through a secretariat located in Ann Arbor, Michigan.
+The Great Lakes Fishery Commission executes its programs through a secretariat located in Ann Arbor, Michigan.
 Under the Convention on Great Lakes Fisheries (and related implementing legislation), the Strategic Vision of the Great Lakes Fishery Commission, and A Joint Strategic Plan for Management of Great Lakes Fisheries, the commission coordinates research, fosters cooperation among the management agencies, and supports various committees and initiatives.
 Phone: 734-662-3209 (individual extensions listed below).

 - Robert (Bob) Lambe, Executive Secretary (ext.
 119)

-Fishery Management and Coordination
+Fishery Management Coordination

 Collaboration among two nations, eight states, the Province of Ontario, and several U.S. tribes is required for effective Great Lakes fishery management.
 The convention directs the commission to "establish working arrangements" among the agencies, which it does by facilitating A Joint Strategic Plan for Management of Great Lakes Fisheries.
 This essential function ensures agencies share information, identify common goals, and work together to achieve their restoration and management objectives.
 The plan is viewed as one of the world's best examples of a cooperative, voluntary, consensus-based arrangement among independent governments.

-Fishery Management Program Staff:
+Fishery Management Coordination Program Staff:

-- Dr. John Dettmers, Director of Fisheries Management (ext.
+- Dr. John Dettmers, Director, Fishery Management (ext.
 109)

-- Roger Knight, Fishery Management Specialist
+- Roger Knight, Specialist, Fishery Management

-- Kevin Ramsey, Law Enforcement Specialist
+- Terry Short, Specialist, Law Enforcement

-- Jeff Tyson, Fishery Management Program Manager (ext.
+- Jeff Tyson, Program Manager, Fishery Management (ext.
 128)

-- Lisa Walter, Strategic Aquatic Habitat Connectivity Coordinator (ext.
+- Lisa Walter, Coordinator, Aquatic Connectivity (ext.
 102)

 Science and Research